depositar/ckanext-data-depositario/doc_en/appendix/validators.rst

   Must be a postive integer.

 owner_org_validator
-  Must be "no organization" or an existing organization.
+  Must be "no project" or an existing project.

 remove_whitespace
   Remove the leading and trailing whitespace characters in the string.